andreicioban/Blog-posts-Fullstack-JS/README.md

    `Shift+Home / Shift+End` Selects from the cursor to start or end of the command.

-   `Ctrl+U` Deletes the command from start to the curssor position.
+   `Ctrl+U` Deletes the command from start to the cursor position.

    `Ctrl+K` Deletes from the cursor to the end of the line.